 How much different is the headspace?
 The .308 Winchester chamber headspace is between 1.630 and 1.6340 inches (SAAMI Info).
 The 7.62x51mm NATO is between 1.6355 and 1.6405 inches.
 While the published numbers show about six-thousandths of an inch difference, it’s not unusual for the headspace in a surplus 7.62 rifle to be 10 or even 15 thousandths longer than that of a commercial .308.
 That doesn’t sound like a big deal, right up to the point where you fire thinner commercial brass in a long-chambered rifle.
 The brass will stretch, possibly enough to contribute to a dangerous case rupture.
 Doing the same thing with thicker military brass is no big deal and the way the system was designed.
 Thicker brass can handle some extra stretching into a longer chamber throat, so it’s no big deal.

 The solution to the question is to know your rifle and what its headspace really is.
-Only then will you know if its safe to shoot commercial .308 Winchester ammo in a 7.62 chamber.
+Only then will you know if it is safe to shoot commercial .308 Winchester ammo in a 7.62 chamber.

 Figuring out if your headspace is safe is a fairly straightforward deal.
 You can order a set of .308 Winchester Go / No-Go headspace gauges.
 After removing extractors and/or ejectors as appropriate in order to remove all sources of tension, use the gauges to check the chamber size.
 The bolt should close easily on a Go gauge and not close on a No-Go gauge.
 A third type, a Field Gauge checks the maximum published chamber size.
 With some 7.62 rifles, you might find that the bolt closes on the No-Go gauge.
 As long as the bolt won’t close on the Field gauge, you’re still within maximum published limits.